ankitkumarpandey233/placementhelper/README.md

 Please note that the exact process may vary for different companies, and it's essential to stay updated through the website's announcements and notifications.

-## 5. Contact Information

-For any further assistance or queries, please feel free to reach out to the College Placement Cell.
-Here are the contact details:

-- Email: placement@college.edu

-- Phone: +1 123-456-7890

-- Office Hours: Monday to Friday, 9:00 AM to 5:00 PM

 We hope this website proves to be a valuable resource in your journey towards a successful career.
 Good luck with your placements!